Wellesley Investments & Pensions Ltd.

 All communications with you will be in the English language.

 We will act on instructions given by you or any person expressly nominated by you in writing.
-We can accept instructions in person, over the telephone, by email or in writing, which will not take effect until actually received by us.
+We can accept instructions in person, over the telephone, by email or in writing.
 If we accept instructions over the telephone or by email, we may act on them before we receive confirmation, unless you specifically tell us not to.

 We will keep you (or, if you want, the person you nominate) informed about transactions arranged for you.